Degu Supplies & Information

 Degus are herbivores who need a high fiber diet.
 The majority of their food should be hay, supplemented with pellets.
 They should also be fed certain fresh vegetables, but their sugar intake should be limited.
 Learn more about degu food and diet.

 Is it legal to have degus as a pet in my state/country?

-Some areas consider degus to be invasive species, so they are not legal to keep as pets.
+Some areas consider degus to be an invasive species, so they are not legal to keep as pets.
 Make sure to check your local laws before you consider getting a degu as a pet.